Treatment for prostate cancer can have serious side effects. Here, male patients describe how it affected them.

 "I was still very pleased I'd had the surgery.
 I would never have not had the surgery because of it."
 Bill was considering changing his lifestyle as a result, but then he started getting better.

-- Anthony had brachytherapy after he was diagnosed aged 59
+Anthony had brachytherapy (a form of radiotherapy) after he was diagnosed aged 59

 After the treatment, Anthony experienced bladder pain and had trouble passing water.
 He says: "[I was also] passing water far too often to get involved in doing anything else.
 This obviously leads to a lack of confidence and you don't feel like leaving the house."
 He says his condition has gradually improved and as a result so has his confidence.
 "I can go out of the house and travel about now and it's getting back to normal," he says.